UnrealZoo/gym-unrealzoo/README.md

 - We provide a set of wrappers for FPS control, population randomization, etc.
 Please refer to the [wrapper](doc/wrapper.md) for more details.
 - We provide a document for adding a new environment in unrealzoo-gym.
 Please refer to the [addEnv](doc/addEnv.md) for more details.

+# 🗓️ TODO List
+- [ ]  Release an all-in-one package of the collected environments
+- [ ]  Add gym interface for heterogeneous mutli-agent co-operation.
+- [ ]  Expand the list of supported interactive actions.
+- [ ]  Add more detailed examples for reinforcement learning agents.
+- [ ]  Add more detailed examples for large vision-language models.

 ## License and Acknowledgments
 The UnrealZoo project is licensed under the Apache 2.0.